Farahou110/se-assignment-1-setting-up-your-developer-environment-Farahou110/README.md

- %%I had some couple of challenges%%
+ #I had some couple of challenges%%
 1. some of them were ofcourse network but this was easily solve.
 While download an item network decides to misbehave through disconnection.
 The best way was to search for a different internet connection quickly

 2. installing windows 11 seemed harder for my machine due to two specific reasons according to the health checker which  were : a.]my PC's processor aren't supported by windows 11